cropgeeks/hpc-help/faq.rst

 How do I connect to the cluster?
 --------------------------------

 The cluster’s head node (where you can submit jobs from) is called ``gruffalo``, and you'll need an SSH client to connect.
-One is built into Linux and macOS, but for Windows you may need to install a separate client (WSL, Cygwin, and PuTTY are all good choices).
+One is built into Linux and macOS, but for Windows you may need to install a separate client (WSL, Cygwin, MobaXterm and PuTTY are all good choices).

 You connect via SSH using::